 Ideas for Using Homemade Felted Pet Fur Balls

-If wearing a fur necklace is a little too crazy for you (I must admit, it is a stretch too far even for me.
-Even if felted balls are presently quite stylish and no one else knows about the fur!), you can easily use the balls for a keychain or other craft.
+If wearing a fur necklace is a little too crazy for you (like me!), you can easily use the balls for a keychain or other craft.
 They can also be sliced in half and glued to bases to make cufflinks or pins.
 Felt balls also make a variety of very cute flower crafts, which is an excellent stealth idea for using and displaying your secret pet fur balls.

 Any craft or DIY project that uses standard felt balls can be adapted for your furballs.
 There are tons of fun and craft ways that you can use your furballs, and once you are comfortable hand felting basic shapes, like these balls, you can move on to creative experiments with forming other shapes.
 Perhaps even a miniature felted fur figure of your pet.
 It’s on my someday project list!